rbong/envi/README.md

 ====

 Use h and l to move normally in vifm.
 Working directory of Vim and your shell will be set automatically.
-Text files will be opened automatically in vim.
+Text files will be opened automatically in Vim.
 Unknown file types are outputted to $HOME/.envi/unknown so that you can modify the behaviour.
-Behaviour of vim and vifm on initialization (rebindings, etc) can be set inside $HOME/.envi/vifm-start and $HOME/.envi/vim-start.
-Quitting inside of vim with ZZ causes all the programs to exit.
+Behaviour of Vim and vifm on initialization (rebindings, etc) can be set inside $HOME/.envi/vifm-start and $HOME/.envi/Vim-start.
+Quitting inside of Vim with ZZ causes all the programs to exit.
 If you "lose" a server, need to reload configs, or accidentally closed it, run envi again; servers that were already open will reconnect, and missing servers will be created anew.
 The names of servers are kept in variables, so you should be able to add the